 Long before Game of Thrones descended onto Malta to shoot, Malta was home to another production: the 1980 movie “Popeye” was filmed here, in a “village” set built especially for the movie.

 It has now been turned into a small family theme park and–more commonly–a photo op, as the village set against beautiful Anchor Bay is incredibly picturesque.

 Like much of the Mediterranean, Malta’s beaches run more to rocky shores and beautiful cliffs than to smooth sand (though they do have their share of sand beaches, too!).

 The cliffs are gorgeous, and what better way to see them than by horseback?
 Go for a ride to check out Malta’s beauty from a whole new angle–oddly, we got some flashbacks to Texas along our ride until we reached the coastline: Malta has a somewhat surprising (to us, anyway) rocky desert feel in many areas!

-We loved taking the opportunity to be surprised by this tiny country, and we definitely found plenty of marvelous things to do in Malta–though like in most destinations we take on with little planning, spontaneity has its tradeoffs: we probably would have gotten more checked off this list of things to do in Malta (like scuba diving!) had we done more research ahead of time!
+We loved taking the opportunity to be surprised by this tiny country, and we definitely found plenty of marvelous things to do in Malta–though like in most destinations we take on with little planning, spontaneity has its tradeoffs: we probably would have gotten more checked off this list of things to do in Malta in September (like scuba diving!) had we done more research ahead of time!